 A tire gauge can also indicate whether your tires can last the entire journey.
 The Personal Injury Law Offices of Laskin Balma notes that the tread is 1/16th inch or 1.6 millimeters.
 If the gauge shows any less than 2/32-inch tread depth or uneven wear (wear on one side of the tread but not the other), it is time to buy a new tire, as the old tire may blow out during the trip.
 If there are any flat spots on the tire, please take the tire to a tire service professional as soon as possible.

 Summer heat also plays a factor in the tire tread breaking down.
 When it’s hot outside, especially with rising temperatures, rubber breaks down and wears out more quickly as it rolls over the pavement, which is much higher in temperature than the air.

-Beyond all the technicalities, The Personal Injury Law Offices of Alan M. Laskin gets down to the pavement to make sure tires are smooth – without cracks, punctures, splits, or bruises on the tread or sidewall area.
+Beyond all the technicalities, The Personal Injury Law Offices of Laskin Balma gets down to the pavement to make sure tires are smooth – without cracks, punctures, splits, or bruises on the tread or sidewall area.
 Bumps or bulges could indicate separation with the tire body.

 Of course, be mindful of your mileage, and the manufacturer’s instructions on tire health – rotating to their specification or every 5,000 miles.
 This promotes even tread wear and helps tires to perform as they were designed.